 Wales Council of the Blind

-Glossary Browser
+Glossary Browser for CYP

-Additional Learning Needs ALN
+Additional Learning Needs CYP

 The additional learning needs (ALN) transformation programme will transform the separate systems for special educational needs (SEN) in schools and learning difficulties and/or disabilities (LDD) in further education, to create a unified system for supporting learners from 0 to 25 with ALN.

-Annual Review ALN
+Annual Review CYP

 A review of a Statement of Special Educational Needs which an education authority must undertake at least every 12 months.